 The doctor will ask about your medical history, including your symptoms.
 He will then examine your hand for signs of tenderness over the flexor tendon sheath in the palm of your hand, thickness or swelling, and trigger points when the finger is bent or straightened.
 There are both invasive and non-invasive options available for patients.
 Depending on the severity of your condition, the doctor will thoroughly evaluate it.
 For non-surgical treatment options, you will have to rest and avoid doing any activities that can worsen your condition.
 You may wear a splint day and night to straighten your hand.
 Even gentle exercises can help decrease stiffness and increase the range of motion.
 Over-the-counter medications, such as ibuprofen and aspirin, can help relieve pain and inflammation.
 If the condition is severe, cortisone injections are used into the tendon sheath at the base of the trigger finger.
 However, the doctor can recommend surgery if the situation doesn’t improve from non-surgical treatment options.
 A minimally invasive procedure to release A1 pulley blocking tendon movement that will take a few weeks to heal, but 4 to 6 months for swelling and stiffness in your hand and fingers to go away.

-If you are experiencing any of the above symptoms, reach out to The FORM Hand by scheduling an appointment at (510) 480-3700.
+If you are experiencing any of the above symptoms, reach out to FORM Hand, Wrist and Elbow Institute by scheduling an appointment at (510) 480-3700.